Dieterbe/body.build/docs/2-exercise-selection.md

 glute med -> anti-adduction force during squats, especially unilateral squats, may suffice. otherwise hip abduction

 ### Calves
-You need at least one straight-leg plantarflexion (calf raise) exercise in addition to one bent-knee plantarflexion (seated calf raise) exercise for the soleus.
+Menno says you need at least one straight-leg plantarflexion (calf raise) exercise in addition to one bent-knee plantarflexion (seated calf raise) exercise for the soleus.
+However, according to https://www.frontiersin.org/journals/physiology/articles/10.3389/fphys.2023.1272106/full a standing calf raise gives nearly the same stimulus to the soleus as the seated one does, while also stimulating the gastrocs well.
+While the study is only on untrained people, I (Dieter) find it a compelling argument to not program seated calf raises, in addition to standing ones, especially for a muscle that’s hidden under the gastroc.
+Dr. Mike also made a youtube video about this saying basically the same.

 ### Erector spinae
 Squats and deadlifts often suffice in practice, but if injury risk is low and maximum growth is desired, a dedicated high-rep back extension exercise can be added

 ## assigning volume